 Advanced colon cancer is a leading cause of early death in the United States.
 But if identified early, you stand a good chance of recovering fully.
-The colon cancer experts at Gastrointestinal & Liver Consultants in Santa Ana and Irvine, California, can treat early-stage cancers using colonoscopy.
+The colon cancer experts at Gastrointestinal & Liver Consultants in Santa Ana, Irvine, and Anaheim, California, can treat early-stage cancers using colonoscopy.
 They also offer screening programs to identify cancer early before it becomes less treatable.
 Call Gastrointestinal & Liver Consultants today or book an appointment online to schedule your colon cancer evaluation.

 Colon cancer affects the large intestine (bowel) between your small intestine and rectum.
 Growths develop in the colon that, without treatment, can metastasize (spread to other organs and tissues).